Why Pick UA Little Rock?

 Air University Associate-to-Baccalaureate Cooperative (AU-ABC) Degree Available

-The Air University Associate-to-Baccalaureate Cooperative (AU-ABC) is an agreement between Air University and civilian higher education institutions that offers baccalaureate degree opportunities to every Air Force enlisted member who have completed his or her CCAF degree.
+The Air University Associate-to-Baccalaureate Cooperative (AU-ABC) is an agreement between Air University and civilian higher education institutions that offers baccalaureate degree opportunities to all Airmen and Guardians who have completed their CCAF degree.

 UA Little Rock is approved for the following AU-ABC programs.
 Click on the following links to view each degree plan: